Radiomaster Pocket

 I needed a lamp on my table.
 I needed some backlight when I am working on my computer, and I needed a strong worklight when I am soldering and working on electronics.
 I found Xiaomi LED wifi lamp in my home town, of all the places.
 And, actually, that was the cheapest place I was able to find it anywhere, including the Internet.

 So, I’ve just had a new project programming a NRF52 and with almost all embedded projects it is great to have a way to easily debug some problems without setting up the whole debugging environment.
 Using the serial connection is usually how I do it, sometimes a LED is enough.
 Because of that I have a lot of USB to serial adapters.
 All of the ones I had had a USB A connector on it which made it hard to connect it to the development board, I had to have a extension cable or have the dongle hanging out directly on the laptop.
+Anyways it was a bit of a pain in the ass so I decided to buy a few adapters that had a micro USB connectors on the board so I could use the standard mobile phone cables.
+I decided to order CP2102 modules from ebay because they were really cheap (~1 - 2USD) and were not a FTDI part so I did not need to worry about FTDI bricking them with a driver update if someone deceived me and sold me fake functioning part.

 As GNUK documentation says “Gnuk is an implementation of USB cryptographic token for GNU Privacy Guard”.
 It allows you not to have your private key available on the system, but allow you to use it.
 There are two ways to update your firmware, to use the script in the repo to do it, if your gnuk is functional or use the programmer to flash the binary.

-Building the firmware To build the firmware we need to clone the repository and because a part of it is a submodule we also need to fetch that.
+To build the firmware we need to clone the repository and because a part of it is a submodule we also need to fetch that.